Homesick (A Day to Remember album): Commercial performance

 The album charted at number 21 on the Billboard 200, number 1 on Top Independent Albums, number 2 on Hard Rock Albums, number 15 on Digital Albums, and number 5 on the Alternative Albums charts.
 It sold 22,000 copies within its first week and reached 200,000 copies by July 2010.
 The album charted at number 165 in the UK.
 "Have Faith in Me" charted at number 40 on the Billboard Modern Rock Tracks chart.
 In February 2014, "The Downfall of Us All" was certified gold, and in September, "If It Means a Lot to You" was certified.
 In July 2015, the album was certified silver in the UK, after selling 60,000 copies in the UK.
 In March 2016, Homesick was certified gold in the US.
 "Have Faith in Me" was certified gold in April 2017.
 In August, Homesick was certified gold in Canada. after selling 40,000 copies in that country.

 Track listing

+Original release

 All songs written by A Day to Remember.
 All lyrics written by Jeremy McKinnon, except "Have Faith in Me" by McKinnon and Jason Lancaster.